MIA

 Kasparas Jakučionis

-Jakučionis produces at an below average rate for a 18-minute workload.
+Jakučionis produces at an poor rate for a 18-minute workload.

 Every stat, every credit, every cost — per game average